OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 20. Close the Android emulator, return to Visual Studio and make sure the debugging session has been terminated.

 ## Exercise 2: Creating an Android Adapter Class
 In this exercise, you will work with the Activity-based UI model that is the foundation of Android development platform.
-More specifically, you will create a new adapter class which uses an Android layout as an item template which can be used to display a collection of items such as contacts.
+More specifically, you will create a new adapter class which uses an Android layout as an item template.
+You will then use this item template to display a collection of contact items.

 1. In the Solution Explorer, expand the project node to show **Resources/layouts**.
 2. Right-click and the **layouts** node and select **Add > New Item**.
 In the **Add New Item** dialog, select the **Android Layout** item template and give it a name of **ContactListItem.axml**.
 Click **OK** to add the new layout into the **layouts** folder.